All Episodes

 What the hell do you think it is?

-And I learned that the hard way during my thing when you know I was in with Wolf Blitzer on CNN, and Wolf said, Tony, these are the five things we've been told about you, which we're not gonna go with because we can't prove them, but I'm just letting you know there's a whisper campaign to undermine you.
+And Wolf said, Tony, these are the five things we've been told about you, which we're not going to go with because we can't prove them.

 That's a big lesson.

-Now, the only reason Wolf didn't go against me at the time because my attorney was kind of friends with him, but otherwise, they would have come after me even harder.
+Now, the only reason Wolf didn't go against me at the time, because my attorney was kind of friends with him, but otherwise they would have come after me even harder.

 Think about that.